BECOMING A PRIMATE PRO... SORT OF

 10 OF THE WEIRDEST PRIMATE SPECIES

-#3 BALD UAKARI
+#3 WHITE BALD-HEADED UAKARI

 Common names are not officially defined.
 They are based on everyday conversational language and may differ by country, region, profession, community, or other factors.
 As a result, it is not unusual for a species to have more than one common name.